 People who are food addicts are constantly being re-stimulated by trigger foods all day long.

 Treat it like the addiction is really is

-Our culture is so full of junk foods that many of us are malnourished from early life and this leads to overeating on processed foods when the body is looking for nutrients that are never forthcoming from the same old addictive processed foods.
+Our culture is so full of junk foods and overly refined “health foods” that many of us are malnourished from early life and this leads to overeating on processed foods when the body is looking for nutrients and fiber that are never forthcoming from the same old addictive processed foods.